andersonbrito/wn4k/README.md

 ## Data download

+#### Downloading all genomes and metadata from scratch

 To automatically download data (genomes and metadata) from NCBI, run the following command.
 This will generate the basic inputs to run the analysis.

 ```
 python download_sequences.py --mode separate
 ```

 This will get all genome sequences and associated metadata from NCBI.

+#### Downloading only new entries, appending new data to existing files

 If existing files are provided (see examples inside `input_files` folder above), the command below will avoid re-downloading entries already present in the files (genomes and rows of metadata), and will resume the download of entries not yet present in the existing files.

 ```
 python download_sequences.py --sequences sequences.fasta --metadata metadata.tsv --mode append